 Managed grazing is a “green” approach to vegetation control.
 Grazing animals (sheep and goats) are used throughout Rocklin for vegetation control instead of manual, mechanical or chemical methods.
 Sheep are used when vegetation is still tender and green.
 Goats are typically used when vegetation begins to dry out.
-Rocklin’s grazing contractor is Goats R Us.
+Rocklin’s grazing contractor is Legacy Ranching.

 Many local and state government agencies are now using managed grazing.
 Although it has been around for years, it may not be appropriate for every situation, but if done properly, it is an effective, eco-friendly alternative to consider for your property by reducing fire hazard and controlling the growth of vegetation on public lands.

 - Do not place any yard clippings, rat poison, or potted plants in the open space.

 - Keep pets away from sheep and goats since the dogs protecting the herd may view them as a threat.

 - Ensure that your fence is secure so grazing animals do not have access to your yard.
 Goats and sheep may be able to squeeze their heads through a wrought iron fence so please protect your plants.

 - Keep children and pets away from the electrified grazing fence that can cause small shocks if touched.